-A good warm up increases blood flow and circulation to your muscles, better preparing them for action and reducing your risk of injury.
+A good warm up increases blood flow and circulation to your muscles which reduces your risk of injury.
 Stretching before you hop in the water can increase your range of motion and help prevent strains and sprains.

-On those hot Central Oregon summer days, it’s so important to stay hydrated even without any physical activity.
-When you add sports into the mix, you’re even more likely to become dehydrated.
+On those hot Central Oregon summer days, it’s important to stay hydrated even without any physical activity.
 Dehydration can lead to muscle cramping and muscle strains or tears.
-Be sure to start hydrating before you even get in the water, and continue to drink water as you exercise.
+Be sure to start hydrating before you get in the water and continue to drink water as you exercise.

 “White knuckling,” or grasping your paddle too tightly, puts unnecessary pressure on your forearms, wrists, and elbows.
 When your muscles are tight and fatigued too quickly, you are more susceptible to overuse injuries such as tendonitis.
 Keep your fingers loose around the paddle.